Best US poker sites

 In April 2013, the first-ever legal and regulated online poker site in the US went live in Nevada.
 Legal and regulated online poker sites went live in Delaware and New Jersey in November 2013.
 Pennsylvania became the fourth state to legalize online poker when it passed a comprehensive gambling expansion bill in October 2017.

-Now, as sites jump through the regulatory hoops to get games up and running in Pennsylvania, even more states are considering similar online poker legislation.
+Now, as sites jump through the regulatory hoops to get games up and running in Pennsylvania, Michigan and West Virginia, even more states are considering similar online poker legislation.